hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-agent-test-harness.md

             </td>
             <td>
-                - I missed one in the last commit, should have used find and replace.
+                Fix for changes introduced in https://github.com/hyperledger/aries-cloudagent-python/pull/1721

-Signed-off-by: Wade Barnes <wade@neoterictech.ca>
+ACA-Py now checks if a schema/cred def already exists before creating it.
+This PR retrieves the created schemas/cred defs and see if it already exists
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-03-30 21:58:59 +0000 UTC
+        Created At 2022-04-10 16:50:12 +0000 UTC
     </div>
 </div>